-\textbf{Improved robustness under label noise.} Next, we report the test accuracy of our approach on the Indoor data set with independent and correlated noise in Table \ref{tab:noise_res}.
+\textbf{Improved robustness under label noise.} Next, we report the test accuracy of our approach on the indoor dataset with independent and correlated noise in Table \ref{tab:noise_res}.
 We find that our approach consistently outperforms baseline methods by $\mathbf{1\sim3\%}$ for various settings involving label noise.
 First, our method ({\sc RegSL}) improves the performance by over $\mathbf{4\%}$ on average compared to distance-based regularization~\cite{gouk2020distance}.
 This result implies our method is more robust to label noise in the training labels.
-Second, our method outperforms previous supervised training methods by $\textbf{3.56\%}$ on average.
+Second, our method outperforms previous supervised training methods by an average of $\textbf{3.56\%}$.
 This result suggests that regularization is critical for fine-tuning.
-Taken together, our results suggest that regularization and self-labeling complement each other during fine-tuning.
-This is reinforced by our ablation study in Section \ref{sec:ablation_study}; We study the influence of each component of our algorithm and find that removing any component degrades performance.
+Taken together, our results suggest that regularization and self-labeling complement each other during the fine-tuning process.
+This is reinforced by our ablation study in Section \ref{sec:ablation_study}, where we investigate the influence of each component of our algorithm and find that removing any component degrades performance.

-We further apply our approach to fine-tuning pre-trained ViT~\cite{dosovitskiy2020image} from noisy labels, under the same setting as Table~\ref{tab:noise_res}.
+We further apply our approach to fine-tuning pre-trained ViT~\cite{dosovitskiy2020image} from noisy labels, under the same settings as those in Table~\ref{tab:noise_res}.
 Table~\ref{tab:vit_results} shows the result (cf. Section \ref{sec:extended_exp}).
-First, we find that our approach improves upon the best regularization methods by $\bm{1.17\%}$ averaged over two settings.
+First, we find that our approach outperforms the best regularization methods by $\bm{1.17\%}$, averaged over two settings.
 Second, we find that our approach also improves upon self-labeling by $\bm{13.57\%}$ averaged over two settings.
 These two results again highlight that both regularization and self-labeling contribute to the final result.
-While regularization prevents the model from overfitting to the random labels, self-labeling injects the belief of the fine-tuned model into the noisy data set.
+While regularization prevents the model from overfitting to the random labels, self-labeling injects the belief of the fine-tuned model into the noisy dataset.